How Mousetrap-powered Cars Work

 Shoot a video of your mousetrap-powered car and post it to YouTube, where there's a thriving community of Victor-powered vehicle builders.
 You might be inspired by other builders' designs and pick up some handy engineering tips for building your next model.

-For more information about mousetrap-powered cars and other related topics, follow the links below.
+For more information about mousetrap-powered cars and other related topics, follow the links on the next page.

 Related Articles